Mampenda/Multiprogramming/Multi-country.md

-        // Enter critical section for adjusting vaccinated passanger count P(vaxMutex);                // Lock access to "vaxCounter" for synchronization vaxCounter++;               // Increment nr. of vaccinated passangers in the zone
+        // Enter critical section for adjusting vaccinated passanger count P(vaxMutex);                // Lock access to "vaxCounter" for synchronization

+        // CRITICAL SECTION //
-        // If this is the first passanger in the zone... if (vaxCounter == 1) {
+        vaxCounter++;               // Increment nr. of vaccinated passangers in the zone if (vaxCounter == 1) {      // If this is the first passanger in the zone...
             P(doc_checking_zone);   // Lock the zone for un-vaccinated passangers }
         V(vaxMutex);                // Release access to "vaxCounter"